 Parameter Mean Value Description R o 2.0 The R o , or reproductive number, is the expected average number of secondary infectious cases produced by a single infectious case.
-This level of baseline transmissibility (R o =2.0) assumes that basic mitigation strategies, such as mask-wearing and social distancing, are in place.
 Student Susceptibility 60% for primary school students, 100% for secondary school students Children 10 and younger are less susceptible to infection than older children and adults.
 Latent period 3.0 days 21-24 The time from exposure to when the individual becomes infectious to others.
-Presymptomatic infectious period 2.2 days The period when an individual infected with SARS-CoV-2 is contagious but has not yet developed symptoms.
-Infectious period 6.2 days 20,25-27 The time period during which an infected individual is infectious to others.
+Presymptomatic infectious period 2.2 days ^{19,20} The period when an individual infected with SARS-CoV-2 is contagious but has not yet developed symptoms.
+Infectious period 6.2 days ^{20,25-27} The time period during which an infected individual is infectious to others.
 For symptomatic cases, this includes the presymptomatic period.
-Test sensitivity 75% while presymptomatic, 90% during first 3 days of infectious period, and decreasing thereafter Probability that a single test will correctly identify an infectious individual as having SARS-CoV-2.
+Test sensitivity 75% while presymptomatic, 90% during first 3 days of infectious period, and decreasing thereafter ^{28,29} 60% for K - 5th grade students, 100% for high school students.
 Testing Compliance 100% for teachers and staff, 75% for students Probability that an individual will comply with the testing protocol, if any.
 Percent asymptomatic 30% for adults and secondary school students, 40% for primary school students 30-33 Percentage of individuals infected with SARS-CoV-2 who do not develop symptoms.
-Percent symptomatic who self-quarantine 20% Percentage of symptomatic individuals who develop sufficient symptoms (e.g., fever) that they call in sick and stay home from work or school.
+Percent symptomatic who self-quarantine 20% Percentage of symptomatic individuals who develop sufficient symptoms (e.g., fever) that they call in sick and stay home from work.
 Test turnaround time 1 day Length of time between testing and isolation for individuals who receive positive results.
-Isolation Time 10 days Isolation time for individuals who receive a positive test result, self-isolate due to symptoms, or quarantine in response to a known positive contact.
-Vaccine Efficacy 90% Percentage of vaccinated individuals in which the vaccine takes effect.
+Isolation Time 10 days ^{34,35} Isolation time for individuals who receive a positive test result, self-isolate due to symptoms, or quarantine in response to a known positive contact.
+Vaccine Effectiveness 90% Percentage of vaccinated individuals in which the vaccine takes effect.